-Prior to the ARRC’s work, the OFR collaborated with the Federal Reserve and the Securities and Exchange Commission to conduct two voluntary pilot projects to explore how to collect data about bilateral repo agreements and securities lending transactions.
+Prior to the ARRC’s work, the OFR collaborated with the Federal Reserve and the Securities and Exchange Commission in 2015 to conduct a voluntary pilot project to explore how to collect data about bilateral repo agreements.

 The transition to a new reference rate will require broad acceptance by the financial markets.
 Collaboration between industry and government will be key to a smooth and fast transition.
 The OFR is involved in the planning for the alternative reference rate and is playing a role in its implementation.

 Director’s related blog: Time is Right for LIBOR Alternative (12/08/2016)